elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >
 >         ### RPMBuild Structure
 >
->         > Once you&#8217;re logged in as the build/dummy user, create the required directory structure in your home directory by executing:
+>         > Once you're logged in as the build/dummy user, create the required directory structure in your home directory by executing:
 >         >
 >         >     $ rpmdev-setuptree
 >         >